What is a Motor Rated Switch? Understanding the Requirements

 - What makes a switch a “motor rated switch”?

 - A switch becomes a motor rated switch when it is specifically designed and tested to handle the demands of motor circuits.
-This means it must have a horsepower rated switch designation, proving it can safely interrupt an inductive load and withstand the large inrush current when a motor starts.
+This means it must have a horsepower rated switch designation or equivalent listing, proving it can safely interrupt an inductive load and withstand the large inrush current when a motor starts.
 It is constructed more robustly than a general-use switch to prevent contact welding and ensure reliable operation under load.

 - Can I use a general use switch for a water heater disconnect?

-- For a standard resistive electric water heater disconnect (one without a motor), a general-use switch rated for at least 125% of the heater’s load is typically acceptable.
-However, if the water heater is a heat-pump model with a compressor (a motor), a motor rated switch would be required for the motor portion, adhering to NEC Article 430 rules.
+- For a standard resistive electric water heater disconnect (one without a motor), a general-use switch rated for the heater load is typically acceptable.
+However, if the water heater uses a compressor (for example, a heat-pump water heater), the motor portion must be treated under the motor rules in NEC Article 430 and the disconnect for that motor portion must meet the motor-rated requirements.

 - What is the main purpose of a motor circuit switch according to NEC Article 430?

-- According to NEC Article 430, a motor circuit switch is a specific type of switch, rated in horsepower, that is permitted to be used as both the motor controller and the motor disconnecting means.
-Its primary purpose is to provide a safe and reliable point of control and isolation for an individual motor.
+- NEC Article 430 allows certain motor circuit switches and controllers to serve as both the motor controller and the disconnecting means if they meet the applicable ratings and listings.
+Their primary purpose is to provide a safe and reliable point of control and isolation for an individual motor and, when required, to meet the motor-controller interruption capabilities.

 - Does a 200 amp service disconnect need to be motor rated?